Also known as: banded lateral, resistance band lateral, standing band raise, single-arm lateral band, lateral band raise

 How to Do Band Lateral Raise

-1. Set up band: Stand feet shoulder-width, place the band under the working foot, hold the band with arm at hip height and maintain a neutral wrist.
+- Set up band: Stand feet shoulder-width, place a light resistance band under the working foot, grip the handle with a neutral wrist and remove slack so arm starts at hip height.

 Muscle Groups